-Cash Payment -- A family may choose to not volunteer their PIP commitment and instead pay the value of their contractual time.
+Cash Payment - A family may choose to not volunteer their PIP commitment and instead pay the value of their contractual time.
 The value of 20 hours work time is \$10 per hour or \$200 for all 20 hours.
-Because this payment is in place of volunteer hours, this payment is not considered a tax-deductible donation.
+Because this payment is in place of volunteer hours, this payment is not considered a taxdeductible donation.

-In-Kind Donation -- If a parent's business or profession is one that could provide a service to the school, please consider offering the product or giving the service in fulfillment of PIP hours.
+In-Kind Donation - If a parent's business or profession is one that could provide a service to the school, please consider offering the product or giving the service in fulfillment of PIP hours.
 Once PIP has been fulfilled for the school year, volunteering these products/services will then become tax deductible and a receipt for taxes may be obtained from the office.

 Reporting Parent Service Hours - Parents will be asked to complete a form to verify volunteer hours.
-It is advised that parents fill it out each marking period and submit to the office to keep an accurate record of hours.
+Parents fill out the form each marking period and submit to the office to keep an accurate record of hours.